Model Theory of R-trees: Some definability in RTr

 We now discuss the notion of \emph{definability} for subsets of and functions on the underlying $\R$-tree $M$ of a model $\M$ of $\RT_r$.
-For background on definable predicates, sets and functions see \cite{N}.
+For background on definable predicates, sets and functions see Ben Yaacov, Berenstein, Henson and Usvyatsov \cite{N}.
 The first result shows that every closed ball centered at the base point is uniformly quantifier-free $0$-definable in models of $\RT_r$.